jamiephan/HeroesOfTheStorm_TryMode2.0/TOOLS.md

 **Command**: `npm run patch:libraries`

+>Use `npm run watch:libraries` for automatically run the command above when required files were changed.

 A command to automatically remove all `//_heroes_replace_//` string in the Modules folder.
 This allows for less human errors.

 After exported and saved the galaxy file, run this command and enter Try mode to test it out.